 This Recommendation seeks to provide guidance related to the ethical and organisational aspects of the use of artificial intelligence (AI) and related digital technologies in prisons and by the probation services.
+AI is a rapidly developing area and therefore the public authorities are invited to endeavour to develop and respect higher standards related to the protection of the rights and freedoms of the users of AI and of those impacted by its use.

-The private companies that design, develop, provide, deliver, operate and maintain such technologies to be used by the above services should also follow the ethical and organisational principles and standards contained in the Appendix to this Recommendation.
+The public authorities in charge of prison and probation services should remain fully responsible for ensuring respect of the principles and standards contained in this Recommendation.
+They should ensure that the private companies they resort to, which design, develop, provide, deliver, operate and maintain such technologies should also follow the same ethical and organisational principles and standards.